 Climate zones, biomes and soil properties.
-In Tables B11 an B10 we exclude the possibility that our results are driven by underlying climate zones or areas with particular vegetation (so-called biomes).
-We also check in Table B12 that our results are robust to controlling for underlying soil stress.
+In Tables B12 and B13 we exclude the possibility that our results are driven by underlying climate zones or areas with particular vegetation (so-called biomes).
+We also check in Table B14 that our results are robust to controlling for underlying soil stress.

+Lags and Leads.
+Another key check is an analysis of the leads and lags, which we perform in Figure B6.
+This investigation shows that reassuringly there appears no pre-trend, and that the effect fades away after one period.
+Further, as expected, we show that also in this setting the treatment has a larger effect in mixed cells than in non-mixed ones, providing further support for our hypothesis.
 Further robustness exercises.
 We also replicate our baseline analysis using alternative conflict data from the UCDP georeferenced Event Dataset (Sundberg and Melander, 2013) that focuses on violence perpetrated by larger-scale and more structured groups.
 Given that part of farmer-herder violence corresponds to localized fighting by informal (non-structured) actors, we expect weaker results for such a more restrictive actor definition (that leads to a drop in observed fighting events by 50 percent).
-This is what we find in Table B13: While the results are qualitatively consistent, the coefficients are less precisely estimated.
+Our findings, as presented in Table B15, are as follows: While the results are qualitatively consistent, the coefficients are less precisely estimated.
 Another sensitivity check focuses on an alternative temperature source issued by the University of Delaware (UDEL) (Matsuura and Willmott, 2012).
-As depicted in Table B14, the coefficient of interest remains positive and highly significant, although of smaller magnitude.
-Further, in Table B15 we study whether we also find an association between mixed settlements and conflict in a cross-sectional setting (refraining from using temperature shocks).
+As depicted in Table B16, the coefficient of interest remains positive and highly significant, although of smaller magnitude.
+Further, in Table B17, we study whether we also find an association between mixed settlements and conflict in a cross-sectional setting (refraining from using temperature shocks).
 Our findings indeed document a positive association between mixed settlement and conflict.
-Last but not least, in Table B16 we control for basin-specific trends and Table B17 allows for spatial and serial correlation in standard errors.
+Finally, in Table B18 we control for basin-specific trends and Table B20 allows for spatial and serial correlation in standard errors.
 For both exercises, the coefficient of interest retains its statistical significance.